looker/lookerbot/README.md

 The bot is configured entirely via environment variables.
 You'll want to set up these variables:

 - `SLACK_API_KEY` (required) – Your Slack API key for the bot.
 You'll have gotten this when you created the bot user in the Slack settings.
+If you used the app to create a bot, you will use the Bot User OAuth Access Token in this field.

 - `LOOKER_URL` (required) – The web url of your Looker instance.